dazraf/R3T-920-issue-01/README.md

 * A transfer flow [`TransferNote`](cordapp-v4/workflows-v1/src/main/kotlin/com/template/flows/TransferNote.kt)

 In the workflow tests for [v3](cordapp-v3/workflows-v1/src/test/kotlin/com/template/FlowTests.kt) and [v4](cordapp-v4/workflows-v1/src/test/kotlin/com/template/FlowTests.kt) we issue the note, check the balance against issuer's vault, transfer and check balance on both parties.

+Also, there are similar driver-based tests in [cordapp-v3/../DriverBasedTest](cordapp-v3/workflows-v1/src/integrationTest/kotlin/com/template/DriverBasedTest.kt) and [cordapp-v4/../DriverBasedTest](cordapp-v4/workflows-v1/src/integrationTest/kotlin/com/template/DriverBasedTest.kt).
+These behave with the same results as the MockNetwork tests.

 ## Result
 This test works fine with in v3.
 It fails in CE4 RC03.
 It also fails in OS 4.0-RC07.